SergeiShtepa/linux/Documentation/block/blksnap.rst

 -----------------------------------

 To read snapshot data, when taking a snapshot, block devices of snapshot images are created.

-To process the read I/O unit, clones of the I/O unit are created, which redirect the read either to the original block device or to the difference storage.
-When processing of cloned I/O units is completed, the original I/O unit is marked as completed too.

 The snapshot image block devices support the write operation.
 This allows to perform additional data preparation on the file system before creating a backup.

-To process the write I/O unit, clones of the I/O unit are created, which redirect the write to the difference storage.
-If the data has not yet been copied to the difference storage, then this copying is performed synchronously before processing the I/O unit.
+To process the I/O unit, clones of the I/O unit are created, which redirect the I/O unit either to the original block device or to the difference storage.
+When processing of cloned I/O units is completed, the original I/O unit is marked as completed too.

+An I/O unit can be partially processed without accessing to block devices if the I/O unit refers to a chunk that is in the queue for storing to the difference storage.
+In this case, the data is read or written in a buffer in memory.

+If, when processing the write I/O unit, it turns out that the data of the refered chunk has not yet been stored to the difference storage or has not even been read from the original device, then an I/O unit to read data from the original device is initiated beforehand.
+After the reading from original device is performed, their data from the I/O unit is partially overwritten directly in the buffer of the chunk in memory, and the chunk is scheduled to be saved to the difference storage.

 How to use
 ==========